solidusio/solidus/guides/source/developers/getting-started/customer-flow.html.md

 The [`Spree::Order`][spree-order] model ties much of this flow together.
 However, every order placed touches many Solidus models.

+At a high level, this article outlines these steps of a customer flow:

+1. [Shopping](#shopping): The customer's pre-checkout activities.
+For example: the customer browses the store and adds items to the cart.
+2. [Account](#account): The customer logs in to an account or checks out as a guest.
+3. [Address](#address): The customer confirms billing and shipping addresses.
+4. [Shipments](#shipments): Shipping and taxation is calculated.
+The customer can choose from available shipping methods.
+5. [Promotions](#promotions)\*: The customer can apply code-based promotions to their order.
+Alternatively, Solidus may automatically apply a promotion based on other factors.
+6. [Payments](#payments): The customer submits their payment information.
+7. [Confirmation](#confirmation): The customer confirms and places their order.
+8. [Capture and fulfillment](#capture-and-fulfillment): The payment is captured by the store (or manually by a store administrator), and the order shipments are shipped to the customer.

 Note that this article does not detail _every_ single interaction that a Rails server logs.
 Nor does it detail every single attribute on every single relevant model.
 For example, it does not mention the `special_instructions` that a customer might add to an order, or any of the order cancellation process.

+\* Promotions can be applied at any point in the pre-checkout or checkout process.

 ## Standard flow

+### Shopping

 Customer arrives at the store's URL.